 That said, here’s how we write gay wedding speeches.
 We write them from scratch.
 We make it 100% personal.
 No template.
 No sample from another wedding.
 Every wedding speech is a custom experience, every bit as much as the couple is a custom pair.
 And our speechwriters will be sensitive to your need for non-traditional language or gender-neutral terminology.

 We have LGBTQ wedding writers who understand that a wedding is a special occasion.
 They know it is a uniquely personal moment and it doesn’t have to follow a formula.
-They know that a gay, transgender, non-binary or mixed couple might borrow many customs from traditional weddings, but that they might just as much create their own.
+They know that a gay, transgender, non-binary or mixed couple might borrow many customs from traditional weddings, but that they might just as much create their own customs.
 That’s right, much of traditional wedding etiquette is outdated anyway.
 More important than following “tradition” is to follow what would make the couple feel great.

 And our writers are not shy to ask questions that might not occur to more traditional writers.